DiamondLightSource/ulims-json-schemas/docs/common_issues.md

 1. Edit current.json file to fix problem as highlighted below.

-2. Target the build: `npm run build-new path-to-current-dot-json` or `npm run build-modified` if changes were made to a committed files or `npm run build-main-diff` to build current.json files different than origin/main branch.
+2. Target the build: `npm run build-new path-to-current-dot-json` or `npm run build-modified` if changes were made to committed files or `npm run build-main-diff` to build current.json files different than origin/main branch.
    The `npm run build-all` command can make it more difficult